chspur/chspur.github.io/posts/2025/2025-02/_posts/2025-02-07-nice-resumes.md

 ## nice resumes

 Went to Office Depot today to get some nice resumes for my upcoming in-person interview.
 I got two copies.
-Price-wise it was pretty inexpensive.
+In terms of price, it was pretty inexpensive.
 I think I only spent around two dollars.
 I had them printed on resume paper, but it didn't seem all that different from normal paper, so that was kind of interesting.

 Swam around 2000 meters today.
 I forgot my watch, which really annoyed me because it's hard for me to keep track of how many laps I did without my watch.